-Around 90% of students who started college at Emory complete all the credits required within six years.
+NOTE: Around 90% of students who start college at Emory complete all the credits required within six years.

 Emory offers an orientation program before the start of fall classes to prepare new students for college life.

 |Summer Classes Available||X|

 Reminder: Emory may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Emory has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are required to fulfill a language requirement

 Students are not required to take a computer class to graduate.

 Reminder: Check with Emory directly for more information on requirements.
 Individual departments or majors may have additional required courses.

 When choosing a major, Emory students have several choices to make.
 Scroll down to the bottom of this page to see a full list of majors offered at Emory.